chittemvaibhav134/TnwincApp/lambdas/oidc-custom-authorizer/README.md

 ### Environment Variables

 Modify the `.env`:
-* `USER_INFO_URI`: This is the URL to get user information at the /userinfo endpoint in keycloak.
-Set this URL to your local keycloak endpoint.
-The sample file has an example.
 * `JWKS_URI`: This is the URL of the associated JWKS endpoint in keycloak.
 The sample file as an example.

 You can test the custom authorizer locally.
 You just need to obtain a valid JWT access token to perform the test.
 If you're using Auth0, see [these instructions](https://auth0.com/docs/tokens/access-token#how-to-get-an-access-token) on how to obtain one.